jagDhillon077/ATM/README.md

 - You can save the state of the application by clicking the save accounts button before exiting.
 - You can reload the state of the application by simply logging back into the GUI and the information will be
 - automatically retrieved.

+## Phase 4 Tasks Below:
+- Phase 4 task 2: I chose option 1 *Test and design a class that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.*

+The main class involved in this task is Account and UserInfo, and the main method involved is located in the class UserInfo addAcctTransaction().
+This method adds a transaction to the account that must be strictly greater than 0.
+Otherwise an OnlyPositiveException will be thrown asking for only positive numbers in the input.
+The exclusions of using negative numbers was used to avoid confusion, so if a user decided to deposit, the positive amount will be applied to the transaction however if the user tries to withdraw, amount*(-1) will be applied to the withdraw function.
+To locate the tests please open the test folder > atmTest > AccountTest > and it will be located in between the "Phase 4 Task 2" block located at the top.